garris/BackstopJS/README.md

   - **Configure:** Specify URLs, screen sizes, DOM selectors, ready events, interactions etc. (see examples directory)

   - **Reference:** Create a set of *reference* screenshots.
 BackstopJS will consider this your *source of truth*.
-(Update this whenever you want).

   - **Test:** BackstopJS creates a set of *test* screenshots and compares them with your *reference* screenshots.
-Any unwanted/unforeseen changes show up in a nice report.
+Any changes show up in a visual report.
+(Run this after making CSS changes as many times as needed.)

+  -  **Approve:** Often changes are exactly what you want.
+Approving changes will update your reference files with the results from your last test.

 ##Getting started